| SOME TIPS FOR PLATFORM

 speech is difficult for some to assimilate.
 A ‘machine gun’ delivery may

-draw the attention of your audience away from the message and cause an
+draw the attention of your audience away from the message itself.

 - Project your voice.
 Speak loudly enough